TheZalRevolt/TheZalDev_Blog/src/content/post/astro_porkbun.md

 In this step, I will show you how to set up your domain on Porkbun because... well I used Porkbun but I think that this step will be similar to other domain providers.

-Go to [Porkbun](https://porkbun.com/), sign in with your account and access to the domain managment page (Account -> Domain Managment)
+Go to [Porkbun](https://porkbun.com/), sign in with your account, and access the domain management page (Account -> Domain Management)

-Locate the domain that you want to use for your awesome Astro site then click "Details" button to the far right of your domain.
+Locate the domain that you want to use for your awesome Astro site then click the "Details" button to the far right of your domain.
 Then go to the DNS Records section and select "Edit".

 ![DNS Records section](https://d33v4339jhl8k0.cloudfront.net/docs/assets/5854c918c697912ffd6c1d7a/images/6271b7d3ed262d106f73e4d8/file-9b2EXe4Xqo.png)